sparkbox/standard/code-style/git/PULL_REQUEST_TEMPLATE.md

 ---

 #### Browser Testing
-**This template was written July of 2018.
+**This template was written October of 2019.
 Browser list should be tailored to specific engagement and client needs.**
 _[delete if irrelevant to this issue]_

 #### Gold Level Support